 Today, with the disappearance of servants and appearance of women working outside the home, food service is becoming simplified and Europeanized.
 Adoption of outsourcing work from the West and a Western style economy has made it necessary to adopt the form of food service that evolved with those structures.
-For informal dining the thali and katori are often replaced by a stainless steel tray stamped with several compartments, a larger version of the paper and foam party plates used in North America.
+For informal dining, the thali and katori are often replaced by a stainless steel tray stamped with several compartments, a larger version of the paper and foam party plates used in North America.
 Today many in India sit down on chairs at a high table and eat a meal with a simplified array of side dishes and condiments - and some even use spoons and (gasp!) even forks.

 This evolution can be seen here in Southern California as well.
 Not many years ago an Indian wife would not dare serve her husband chapatis (flat bread) not freshly made at that instant, for fear of derision, beating or divorce.
-Today markets serving Indian communities are well stocked with pre-made nan bread, chapatis and roti.
+Today markets serving Indian communities are well stocked with pre-made nan bread, chapatis and other roti.
 Those who still make them at home often use a tortilla press instead of traditional rolling, and whole wheat tortillas may stand in for harder to find chapatis (which they do very well, by the way).

 Today's China is a collection of distinct ethnic regions and languages scattered over a vast region.
 This is why China can not move to an alphabetic script, the symbolic characters represent the same things in many languages that cannot communicate with each other phonetically.
 The Communist government is trying to make the Han Chinese culture and the Mandarin dialect uniform and dominant over the whole, but is meeting considerable resistance.
 Photo by Xuzicheng distributed under license Creative Commons Attribution-ShareAlike 2.5 Generic..

 Naturally this vast region includes many cuisines, but there are some aspects of uniformity.
-One is the universal use of chopsticks for conveying food from bowl to mouth, and total rejection of the fork of the barbarians.
+One is the universal use of chopsticks (basically finger extensions) for conveying food from bowl to mouth, and total rejection of the fork of the barbarians.
 Spoons are used, but generally they are ceramic, not metal or wood.

 Rice or noodles are always the main dishes with all else either side dishes or toppings.
 Bread is somewhat used in northern China but is not so traditional.
 Grinding wheat into flour was not possible in China until importation of stone mills from the Roman Empire, and is still considered a bit "foreign".

 Rice is always served plain steamed.
 Dishes with added ingredients, like fried rice, are used as quick lunches or snacks, not as part of a normal sit-down meal.
-Rice varies regionally in China, with long grain common in the south and short grain similar to Korean and Japanese in the north.
+Rice varies regionally in China, with long grain common in the south and medium grain similar to Korean and Japanese in the north.
 Short grain sticky rice is used for deserts and the like.